 |On this page|

-The opposite operation (extract frame images from a video) is in the FFmpeg extract images node.
+For information about the opposite operation of extracting frame images from a video, see the FFmpeg extract images node documentation.

 This node is a wrapper around the

 ffmpeg command line tool.
 By default, it uses the version of FFmpeg that ships with Houdini as `$HFS/bin/hffmpeg.
 You can also install your own version of FFmpeg and use that instead.

 For the node to find a custom installation of the FFmpeg command line tool, the path to the tool’s executable binary must be available via one of the following methods:

 Specified directly in the node by the FFmpeg Binary Path parameter.